-- Quality and number of opportunities for professional success and development; - Comprehensive documentation and mentorship for performance management across the College - Integrate programming within curriculum that emphasizes student wellness, professionalism, and responsibilities in the 21st century. - Implement "Smart Start" opportunity to acclimate students to the College of Architecture Culture. - Increased levels of reported satisfaction. (use of exit surveys/ course evaluations) - Professionals will report increased levels of satisfaction of UNL graduates. - Students feel empowered to see themselves as co-creators of their academic and co-curricular pursuits and successes in the advising process.
+- Quality and number of opportunities for professional success and development; - Comprehensive documentation and mentorship for performance management across the College - Increased levels of reported satisfaction. (use of exit surveys/course evaluations) - Professionals will report increased levels of satisfaction of UNL graduates. - Students feel empowered to see themselves as cocreators of their academic and co-curricular pursuits and successes in the advising process.